Lapatinib (Tyverb ®)

-Feeling tired is a common side effect, especially towards the end of treatment and for some weeks after it’s over.
-It’s important to try to pace yourself and get as much rest as you need.
-Try to balance this with taking some gentle exercise (such as short walks), which will help.
-If tiredness is making you feel sleepy, don’t drive or operate machinery.
+Feeling very tired is a common side effect.
+Try to pace yourself and get as much rest as you need.
+It helps to balance this with some gentle exercise, such as short walks.
+If you feel sleepy, don’t drive or operate machinery.

 Indigestion and heartburn

 This is a common side effect, which can usually be relieved by taking an antacid.
 You should take the antacid at least an hour before or after taking lapatinib.
 Let your doctor or nurse know if you have any indigestion that isn’t relieved.

 Let your doctor know if you get any stomach cramps or bloating.
 They can prescribe medicines that will help relieve this.

 Some people lose their appetite.
 This can be mild and may only last a few days.
 If your appetite doesn’t improve, you can ask to see a dietitian or specialist nurse at your hospital.
 They can give you advice on improving your appetite and keeping to a healthy weight.